 - Solicit newsletter articles from committees and membership.

-- Recognize and promote excellence in school nursing practice with award presentations at state and division levels.
+- Recognize and promote excellence in school nursing practice with award presentations at state level.

 - Encourage and promote national certification through The National Board of Certification in School Nursing.